Three Fingers Pointing Back to You

 Maybe you know the saying, "When you point one finger, there are three fingers pointing back to you."
 Jesus had a version of this wisdom when he said, "Don't focus on the speck in your brother's eye while ignoring the log in your own eye."
 When cruel accusations fly, we all need to hear the voice of reason that says, "Look in the mirror, sister.
 You might just be talking about yourself."

-Take Serena Williams at the US Open Women's Final this past Sunday, for example.
+Take Serena Williams at the U.S. Open Women's Final this past Sunday, for example.
 After an amazing journey to the match—having overcome serious health issues that kept her on the bench for a year—Serena was favored to win the Open.
-I watched Serena cream first-seed Caroline Wozniacki in the Semi-finals and almost didn't tune in to the Final, thinking it might not be much of a game.
+I watched Serena cream first-seed Caroline Wozniacki in the semi-finals and almost didn't tune in to the final, thinking it might not be much of a game.
 But as a psychologist and fan of the sport, I'm so glad I did.

 Serena's opponent, Samantha Stosur, surprised us all with her mental and physical toughness.
-Stosur swiftly claimed the first set, 6-2 , before the fireworks started to fly.
-Williams is a tough competitor and, staring down a break point in the first game of the second set, she hit a smoking winner across court.
+Stosur swiftly claimed the first set, 6-2, before the fireworks started to fly.
+Williams is a tough competitor and, staring down a break point in the first game of the second set, she hit a smoking winner across the court.
 But before the point was over, she enthusiastically cried out, "Come on!"
 A champion must have fire in the belly but, as it turns out, Serena had expressed her exuberance too soon, before the point was over and Stosur got her racket on the ball.
 The chair umpire called Serena's shout-out a "hindrance" to the play and gave the point to Samantha.
-A by-the-book call, but one which flipped Serena's switch.
+A by-the-book call, but one that flipped Serena's switch.

 Fire in the belly became a torrent of attack and paranoia.
-Serena made an innocent mistake which she couldn't admit.
-She was losing the match which she couldn't bear.
+Serena made an innocent mistake, which she couldn't admit.
+She was losing the match, which she couldn't bear.
 She took it all out on the chair umpire.
 An easy target.

 Serena called the chair umpire a "loser" and a "hater."
 She said that she wasn't a "nice person" and was "unattractive inside."
 She accused her of being out to get her.
 It was ugly.
 While I could understand where Serena's tirade was coming from, I just wanted to say, "Take a look in the mirror, sister.
 Three fingers are pointing back to you."